dpakGit/DevOps_Traning/MY_KUBERNETES/RBAC/README.md

     Verbs is a list of Verbs that apply to ALL the ResourceKinds contained in this rule. '*' represents all verbs.

+    ``
+    kubectl explain role.rules.resourceNames
+    ``

+    https://kubernetes.io/docs/reference/access-authn-authz/rbac/  (Use ctrl + f and search resourceNames in the page to read more about it )